powering productive workplaces

 WHO and WhatsApp Bring COVID-19 Facts to Billions

-WHO WhatsApp
+WHO and WhatsApp COVID-19 facts

 This week, the World Health Organization launched a messaging service via WhatsApp, to bring its two billion users COVID-19 information via their mobile devices.
 Accessible 24/7, the chatbot is for government leaders, health workers, as well as the general public.